What is a Sliding Window and How Can it Benefit Your Home?

 Sliding windows are easy to maintain.
 With the ability of dropping down, the window can come inside the home.
 This allows easy access to its entirety giving you reach to clean.
 The hardware for a sliding window is durable and rarely need replacing, making these windows super cost efficient.
 Another point of convenience is that the locking mechanisms are extremely easy to use.

-One problematic issue with sliding windows is that if the sash in the middle does not seal correctly, air infiltration can take place.
+One problematic issue with slider windows is that if the sash in the middle does not seal correctly, air infiltration can take place.
+It’s a common sign that your home’s windows were installed incorrectly.
 Having this gap in the sash can also end up creating a rattling sound if there’s a strong wind.
-Tracks on the sliders tend to collect dirt quicker due to exposure, which requires more attention to maintain.
+Lastly,tracks on the sliders tend to collect dirt quicker due to exposure, which requires more attention to maintain.